kylefoxaustin/openwebui-ollama/README.md

 This will enable you to build Docker images combining [OpenWebUI](https://github.com/open-webui/open-webui) with [Ollama](https://github.com/ollama/ollama) in a single container for a seamless AI development experience.

-I created this container so that I can use OpenWebUI to quickly create a new LLM model with Knowledge bases (RAG) attached via OWUI's simple browser interface.
+I created this container for my own personal use.

+I wanted a super easy way to build a RAG model using an LLM.
+Reason is so I can create and run locally my own 'expert' system on whatever I wanted (e.g. "AC_Equip_expert").

+You can already acheive this using separate OWUI and ollama containers, but that is a hassle.
+I wanted a single container to use and build from.

+The ease of use comes from using OWUI to pull an ollama model, then add .pdfs to a knowledge base (Rag), attach that KB to the ollama LLM model.

+Viola, instant expert system!

+I have already built the containers and placed in my docker.hub repository here: (https://github.com/open-webui/open-webui) This container will internally store the LLM models and knowledge base content.
+So once it is just how you want it, you can create a Docker image from it and push it to your docker.hub.

+Once you create your
-It also allows me to push that container into a new image such as "Kyle's Home A/C Equipment Expert:Tinyllama"
+I chose a single container OWUI+Ollama It also allows me to push that container into a new image such as "Kyle's Home A/C Equipment Expert:Tinyllama"

 In effect, this gives me the ability to easily create my own RAG models (using whatever LLM I want to) which are 'experts' on topics I am interested in.